 What is demo mode?

 MiRo's drivers of salience include motion (as determined using the cameras in the eyes), sounds (picked up and localised by the microphones in the ears), human faces and his favourite toy—a blue ball.
-You can get MiRo's attention with any of these stimuli, but some will be more effective than others depending on your environment.
+You can get MiRo's attention with any of these stimuli, but some will be more effective than others depending on your environment—note that each source of salience can also be disabled using the demo flags.
 He also responds to being touched and stroked, but we will leave it to you to determine just how.